Macro Calculator

 What are macronutrients?

 Macronutrients are food components that we need to take in on a daily basis to ensure our organisms are working properly.
 Some macronutrients provide energy in the form of calories, while other ones, such as water or fiber, are required for different reasons – for example, to facilitate the functioning of the digestive system.
+If you’re interested in macros for weight loss or weight gain, you will be focusing primarily on the three types that produce energy.
+These are:

 • Proteins: these macros build our muscles, but also play a key role in regulating our metabolism and hormones.
 Some proteins are essential for the immune system, too.
 You can find them in meat, fish, and dairy products, but also in vegan foods such as nuts or beans.